aragon/osx/packages/contracts/docs/osx/02-how-to-guides/02-plugin-development/05-governance-plugins/index.md

 ---
-title: How to create Governance Plugins
+title: Building Governance Plugins
 ---

-## Governance Plugin
+## How to Build a Governance Plugin

 One of the most common use cases for plugins are governance plugins.
 Governance plugins are plugins DAOs install to help them make decisions.